kubedb/docs/docs/guides/mysql/rotate-auth/guide.md

 ```
 Here,

-- `spec.databaseRef.name` specifies that we are performing rotate authentication operation on `mysql-quickstart` cluster.
+- `spec.databaseRef.name` specifies that we are performing rotate authentication operation on `mysql-quickstart` instance.
-- `spec.type` specifies that we are performing `RotateAuth` on Mysql.
+- `spec.type` specifies that we are performing `RotateAuth` on MySQL.

 Let's create the `MySQLopsrequest` CR we have shown above,
 ```shell